 This is a somewhat loaded question because there is an important assumption here.
 The assumption is that this is the direction that you're going to be moving in, and your career change skill assessment simply allows you to make a decision about the best thing you could be doing.

 For example, lawyers very often have good written communication skills, negotiation skills and the ability to anticipate problems.
 All of these can be extremely useful in a business context.
-A mother will have good organisational and budgeting skills, experience in prevention and dealing with crisis and mothers are usually very proud of their multitasking abilities!
+A mother will have good organizational and budgeting skills, experience in prevention and dealing with crisis and mothers are usually very proud of their multitasking abilities!

 So it is useful to be able to go behind the obvious 'good-with-kids' and consider other skills that you have acquired, either intentionally or unintentionally.
 And even in areas outside of your work.
 Have you developed other skills in your hobbies or sports, in voluntary work or in any other areas?
 Asking others what skills they think you have can be a very useful exercise.